opengisch/QField-docs/documentation/get-started/contribute.en.md

 ### Become an ambassador

-If you are an active QField user who shares its expertise through teaching, content creation and actively engage in the community, the ambassador's program may be for you.
+If you are an active QField user who shares its expertise through teaching, content creation and actively engage in the community, the ambassador program may be for you.
 See [Ambassador program](https://qfield.org/ambassadors.html) <!-- markdown-link-check-disable-line --> for more information.

 ### Development